ubports/docs.ubports.com/userguide/advanceduse/switchchannel.rst

 15.04/stable
 ~~~~~~~~~~~~

 This is the channel you should be on if you're unsure of which to pick.
 It's the slowest-moving and most vetted release channel.
+Actually this channel reached the OTA3 (Over The Air release 3), maybe the last before 16.04.

 15.04/rc
 ~~~~~~~~